covia-ai/covia/docs/white-paper.md

 - Upload an asset (to a venue which authorised this)
 - Invoke a compute service

-Additional, drivers MAY offer additional functionality as extensions
+Additional, drivers MAY offer additional functionality as extensions:
 - Ability to manage access control / governance for specific venues
 - Ability to create a temporary working venue for short term collaboration / development purposes
 - Advanced search capabilities